-Article 3 of the UDHR states that everyone has the right to life, liberty and security of person.
-These are fundamental rights that must be protected by every state.
-In the context of gross human rights violations by the OPM, acts that deprive individuals of their life or liberty, or endanger their safety, constitute serious violations of this article.
-Therefore, any act committed by the OPM that violates these rights must be investigated and prosecuted in accordance with international standards.
+Article 3 of the UDHR states that everyone has the right to life, liberty, and security of person.
+These are fundamental rights that must be protected by all states.
+In the context of gross human rights violations by the OPM, acts that deprive individuals of their life or liberty or endanger their safety constitute serious violations of this article.
+Therefore, any act committed by the OPM that violates these rights must be investigated and prosecuted per international standards.

-Article 5 of the UDHR states that no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.
-This provides additional protection against acts of torture and other cruel treatment.
-If the OPM is found to have committed acts that violate this article, then prosecution must be carried out in accordance with international provisions prohibiting torture and inhuman treatment.
-The State of Indonesia is obliged to ensure that these violations are taken seriously and the perpetrators are prosecuted in accordance with international law.
+Article 5 of the UDHR states that no one shall be subjected to torture or cruel, inhuman, or degrading treatment or punishment.
+This provides additional protection against torture and other cruel treatments.
+If the OPM is found to have committed acts that violate this article, prosecution must be carried out in accordance with international provisions prohibiting torture and inhuman treatment.
+The Indonesian state is obliged to ensure that these violations are taken seriously and that the perpetrators are prosecuted in accordance with international law.